Is My Dog Sick? 5 Signs Your Dog Isn’t Healthy

 Most dog owners don’t regularly check their dog’s gums, so don’t feel bad if you’re unsure what the normal gum color for your dog should look like.

-Making a habit of regularly checking your dog’s gums can help you learn to distinguish between what’s normal and for your dog and what isn’t.
+Making a habit of regularly checking your dog’s gums can help you learn to distinguish between what’s normal.
 That way you’ll easily be able to pick up any kind of discoloration as soon as possible.

 Like many dog owners, you might believe that you can check your dog’s nose to see if they have a fever.
 A wet nose indicates that your dog is well, while a dry nose is an obvious sign of fever and illness.